fedspendingtransparency/data-act-broker-backend/doc/CONTRIBUTING.md

 **Note:** The local version of DynamoDB is not recommended for production.

+### Install RabbitMQ

+RabbitMQ is used to pass jobs to the validator, and requires Erlang to be installed before RabbitMQ.

+1. Install Erlang based on the [download instructions](https://www.erlang.org/downloads)
+2. Choose an installation guide based on your OS for [RabbitMQ](https://www.rabbitmq.com/download.html).
+Be sure to install Erlang before installing RabbitMQ.
+The default user and password is "guest"/"guest", be sure to update the config.yml file if you change this.

 ### Clone Broker Backend Code Repository

 Now we're ready to install the DATA Act broker itself.
 Before starting: